-And it was won with heroes: Ben Zobrist and Miguel Montero, whose hits drove in the winning runs in the top of the 10th; and Mike Montgomery, who came in to get the last out and prevent possibly the most painful choke in the Cubs' long history.
+And it was won, rather than lost.
+And it was won with heroes: Ben Zobrist and Miguel Montero, whose hits drove in the winning runs in the top of the 10th; and Mike Montgomery, who came in to get the last out, and prevent possibly the most painful choke in the Cubs' long history.

 No, it was not a great game.
 But it was great theater.
 Particularly when you consider both teams' histories, both desperately wanting to put an end to their images as losers and chokers.

 It was great theater.
 This is why baseball is the greatest game of them all.

 There are now 1,756 players who have been on the World Series roster of a winning team.
 John Lackey (2002 Angels, 2013 Red Sox), Jon Lester (2007 and 2013 Red Sox), David Ross (2013 Red Sox) and Ben Zobrist (2015 Royals) are now among the 450 players to have won at least 2.
 Lackey and Lester are now among the 140 players to have won at least 3.
 Now that Derek Jeter, who had 5, is retired, the active leader, with 4, is pitcher Javier Lopez (2007 Red Sox; 2010, 2012 and 2014 Giants).